 How to Avoid Self Sabotage

-Somehow, I expected my uncommitted attitude would generate me lots of sales, which it didn’t.
-My lack of enthusiasm sabotaged my success.
+Somehow, I expected my uncommitted attitude would generate lots of sales, which it didn’t, and my lack of enthusiasm sabotaged my success.

 I quickly learned that the first rule of success in MLM is to have a solid passion for the industry.
 Don’t sell skincare if you don’t want to be known as the owner of a skincare business.
 Don’t sell home care products if you’re not crazy about them.

 Many MLMs recruit people by simply asking them if they want to make some extra money and if they want to be an entrepreneur.
 That’s the sneaky part.
 I joined the business because they asked me two questions and my answers were yes and yes.

 Would you like to own your own business?
 Yes.
 Are you open to learning something new?
 Yes.
-They signed me up.
+Then they signed me up.
 These questions could lead you to failure because no one asks what you’d be passionate about selling.

 Instead, ask yourself, are you passionate about this industry?
 Do you want to learn as much as you can about this industry?
 My answers to these questions would have been No and No. If I’d asked myself those questions, I could have signed on as a consumer and ignored the business part of the MLM company altogether… and saved myself a couple years of grief.

-2. Plan to invest yourself in the business for the long term.
+2 Plan to invest in the business for the long term